simplifiedcourses/simplifiedcourses.github.io/_posts/2023-05-20-template-driven-or-reactive-forms-in-angular.md

 ## But what about validations?

 Validations are a pain, and we definitely don't want to create custom validators and directives for them and add them everywhere in our templates.
 That is true, but I also don't like to see them in our reactive forms.
-In [this talk]() from Ward Bell, Ward explains that we shouldn't think about validation as form-validations but rather model-validations.
+In [this talk](https://www.youtube.com/watch?v=EMUAtQlh9Ko){:target="_blank"} from Ward Bell, Ward explains that we shouldn't think about validation as form-validations but rather model-validations.
 We want to reuse these validations in different places and we want to validate a model in one place.
 We don't want to go looking through our template-driven or reactive forms where all these validations lie.

 Removing validations from the forms and putting them in models brings us some advantages: